SanicTK2/iidxguide/docs/c_feat_history.md

 * Removed CONTINUE
 * Added BEGINNER MODE
 * Added folders in song select
+* In DP, all songs will now play their own BGAs

 ### beatmania IIDX 10th style (February 18, 2004)
 {: .no_toc }